mmuratarat/mmuratarat.github.io/_pages/faq.md

 WHERE condition;
 ```

+`WHERE` clause can be used for conditional set of parameters.
+Commit and Rollback can be performed after delete statement.

 If you want to delete all the rows:

 ```sql
 DELETE FROM mytable
 ```

-The `TRUNCATE` command removes all rows of a table.
+The `TRUNCATE` command also removes all rows of a table.
 We cannot use a `WHERE` clause in this.
+This operation cannot be rolled back.

 ```sql
 TRUNCATE TABLE table_name;